-Course Co-Directors: Sarah Scollon, MS, CGC
+Course Director: Sarah Scollon, MS, CGC

-Course Description: This course will continue the work begun in Genetic Counseling Research Methods.
+Course Description: This course will continue the work begun in Research Methods in Genetic Counseling.
 The course is designed to prepare students for submission of their thesis projects.
 This course will provide the framework for development of strong thesis projects from evaluation of ideas through execution of the project to publication of the data.
-Students will learn about choosing research mentors, writing human research protocols, obtaining informed consent, developing research projects, study design, and presentation of research in the form of abstracts and posters.
+Students will learn about writing human research protocols, obtaining informed consent, developing research projects, study design, and presentation of research in the form of abstracts and posters.
 Through this course, students will present ideas and outlines of their thesis project for evaluation by their instructors and peers and will submit a protocol to the IRB for their thesis project.
 Thesis Advisory Committee members will be identified and thesis proposal will be presented to class and advisors for candidacy.